 Don’t Decide Based on Price

 The old adage is true: you get what you pay for.
 Price should not be the deciding factor in terms of selecting a roofing company.
 Cheaper does not equate to better.
 Contractors who work out of their pick-up truck can easily give a lower quote because they don’t worry about overhead and proper insurance requirements.
 Contractors who work as part of a reputable company will almost always have higher quotes for roofing projects.
 Homeowners who choose contractors based on lowball quotes typically end up paying significantly higher prices in the end to fix problems that would have been covered in a workmanship guarantee by an established roofing company.

 The Better Business Bureau (BBB) is a consumer-driven website with varying levels of score for businesses.
 You can research the history of customer reviews and complaints, along with contact information, services and business history.
 The purpose of the BBB is to build trust between consumers and businesses, and a high rating means you can trust the company to complete reliable work.

 Open Lines of Communication

-A reliable roofing contractor will answer or return your calls, send over paper work in a reasonable amount of time, have transparent pricing, write out a clear project description and provide a clear timeline.
+A reliable roofing company will answer or return your calls, send over paper work in a reasonable amount of time, have transparent pricing, write out a clear project description and provide a clear timeline.
 There should be no mystery surrounding your roofing project.
 Communication is key.
 If the lines of communication are not open before the project begins, it won’t get better once the project is underway.

-Finding the best roofing contractor can be challenging, but it’s not impossible.
+Finding the best roofing company can be challenging, but it’s not impossible.
 Do your research, get referrals from friends and family, always go with a local company and ask the right questions.
 Choosing the wrong contractor can lead to spending a lot more money in the long run to fix poorly completed work, as well as causing stress and heartache.
-The best roofing contractor for your home will provide you with a roof you and your family can enjoy for years to come.
+The best roofing company for your home will provide you with a roof you and your family can enjoy for years to come.